HypothesisWorks/hypothesis/hypothesis-python/docs/stateful.rst

 .. note::
-    While this could have been simplified by not using bundles, generating keys and values directly in the `save` and `delete` rules, using bundles encourages `hypothesis` to choose the same keys and values for multiple operations.
+    While this could have been simplified by not using bundles, generating keys and values directly in the ``save`` and ``delete`` rules, using bundles encourages Hypothesis to choose the same keys and values for multiple operations.
 The bundle operations establish a "universe" of keys and values that are used in the rules.